-Industrial producer prices for products sold in the French market were unchanged in March 2019, following a 0.4 percent gain in the previous month, as a decline in prices of mining and quarrying products, energy and water (-1 percent vs -0.1 percent) was offset by an increase in manufactured product prices (0.3 percent vs 0.5 percent).
-Year-on-year, producer prices grew 1.9 percent, compared to 2.1 percent in February.
-Producer Prices in France averaged 100.34 Index Points from 2015 until 2019, reaching an all time high of 104.40 Index Points in November of 2018 and a record low of 96.50 Index Points in April of 2016.
+Industrial producer prices for products sold in the French market rose 1.1 percent in November 2019, after an upwardly revised 0.2 percent drop in October while markets expected no change.
+Prices went up for mining & quarrying products, energy and water (4.7 percent after being unchanged in October) while those of manufactured products were unchanged (from -0.2 percent).
+Year-on-year, producer prices continued to decline (-0.8 percent from -1.3 percent).
+Producer Prices in France averaged 100.66 points from 2015 until 2019, reaching an all time high of 104.40 points in November of 2018 and a record low of 96.50 points in April of 2016. source: INSEE, France

-Producer Prices in France is expected to be 104.04 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices in France to stand at 106.60 in 12 months time.
-In the long-term, the France Producer Prices is projected to trend around 110.81 Index Points in 2020, according to our econometric models.
+Producer Prices in France is expected to be 104.83 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Producer Prices in France to stand at 105.05 in 12 months time.
+In the long-term, the France Producer Prices is projected to trend around 108.65 points in 2020, according to our econometric models.